-If this special action request was not approved by the Board, then State subsistence and sport fisheries targeting Chinook Salmon and the directed Chum Salmon commercial fishery would be closed prior to June 11.
+If these special action requests are not approved, then State subsistence and sport fisheries targeting Chinook Salmon will be closed prior to June 11.
 State regulations now mandate that Chinook Salmon fisheries be closed through June 11 every year.
-The Kuskokwim Salmon Management Working Group, who for the past several years recommended the start date of this front end closure, will not meet prior to the April 15-18 dates set for the Board to take action on this request.
-As such, the specific dates for that closure will not likely be determined before Board action on this request.

-Before June 12, ADF&G would issue an emergency order for at least one fishing period per week with 4-inch or less mesh set gillnets for the purpose of allowing subsistence harvest of non-salmon fish species.
-All Alaska residents would be eligible to participate in State subsistence fisheries.
+The Kuskokwim Salmon Management Working Group, who for the past several years has recommended the start date of this front end closure, will have its first meeting in May 5-6.
+Before June 12, ADF&G will issue an emergency order for at least one fishing period per week with 6-inch or less mesh-size set gillnets for the purpose of allowing harvest of nonsalmon fish species during which Chinook Salmon can be retained.